PASTAplus/auth/docs/api/rule.md

 - [Resources](resource.md) - Create and manage resources
 - [Rules](rule.md) - Create and manage the ACRs for resources

-This document describes the API for managing permission rules.
+This document describes the API for managing access control rules.

 ## Create Rule